 “This fundamental point, long obscured in scriptural translation and largely ignored by commentators, clearly has the most far-reaching theological implications.”

 Continue reading My Perfect Mother, the Holy Spirit →

 Coptic Gospels Translated by Dr. Thomas Paterson Brown

 I’ve been making the little child for a while now.
 I don’t work too hard at it because little children don’t work.
 Adults work.
 Us kids play, ask tons of questions, and believe in impossible stuff.
 It’s kinda funny how grownups do exactly the opposite!
 But it’s sad, too, because grownups who can’t make the little child can’t see the kingdom of God.

 Nope.
 Big Brother says that only a little child can see the kingdom.

 Continue reading Making the Little Child →

 Although I often refer to Scripture and trust its wisdom, the larger part of my learning comes through heavenly sources.
-That is what I asked for in 2011 and try to put into words here at Freely Receive.
-Still, with regard to understanding the Atonement (“Christ died for our sins”) the vast number of Christian beliefs and doctrines fazed me.
+That is what I asked for in 2011, and struggle to put into words at Freely Receive.
+Still, with regard to understanding the atonement (“Christ died for our sins”) the vast number of Christian beliefs and doctrines overcame me.
 So I asked Master to help me learn, from his point of view, the events that took place during those three dark days and nights.